irohasoft/irohaboard/README.md

 * CakePHP : 2.10

 ## Installation
-1. Download CakePHP's source file extract the file. https://github.com/cakephp/cakephp/releases/tag/2.10.20
+1. Download and extract the CakePHP source filese. https://github.com/cakephp/cakephp/releases/tag/2.10.20
-2. Download iroha Board's source file and extract the file. https://github.com/irohasoft/irohaboard/releases
+2. Download and extract the iroha Board source files. https://github.com/irohasoft/irohaboard/releases
-3. Replace CakePHP app directory with iroha Board's source files.
+3. Replace the CakePHP's app directory with the iroha Board's source files.
-4. Modify database configuration file (app/Config/database.php).
+4. Modify the database configuration file (app/Config/database.php).
-Make sure you have created an empty database on you MySQL server.
+Make sure that an empty database is created on the MySQL server.
-5. Upload all files to public direcotry on your web server.
+5. Upload all the files to a public directory on the web server.
-6. Open http://(your-domain-name)/install on your web browser.
+6. Open http://(your-domain-name)/install in your web browser.

 ## Features

 ### For students.

 - Learning.
-- Take tests.
+- Taking tests.
 - Show learning records.
 - Show informations from teachers.

-### For teachers.
+### For learners.
 - Manage users.
 - Manage user groups.
 - Manage informations.